Do I need an eye cream? Excellent question.

-As for me?
-I’m going to play both sides because even though I’m of the opinion no one needs an eye cream (or any beauty product, really), there are a few specific concerns that do benefit from using a dedicated under-eye product.
+As for us?
+We're going to play both sides, because even though we're of the opinion no one needs an eye cream (or any beauty product, really), there are a few specific concerns that do benefit from using a dedicated under-eye product.

 WATCH: Here’s how the different horoscopes are doing self-care in isolation, is yours accurate?
 Post continues after video.